Amritsar–Chandigarh Superfast Express

-The 14541 / 14542 Chandigarh–Amritsar Superfast Express is a superfast express express train belonging to Indian Railways – Northern Railway zone that runs between and in India.
+The 14541 / 14542 Chandigarh–Amritsar Superfast Express is a superfast express train belonging to Indian Railways – Northern Railway zone that runs between and in India.

 It operates as train number 12242 from Amritsar Junction to Chandigarh and as train number 12241 in the reverse direction, serving the Union Territory of Chandigarh and the state of Punjab.

 Coaches

 The 14542 / 41 Amritsar–Chandigarh Superfast Express has 1 AC Chair Car, 7 Second Class seating, 2 General Unreserved, 1 End on Generator and 1 SLR (Seating cum Luggage Rake) coaches.
 It does not carry a pantry car.

 As is customary with most train services in India, coach composition may be amended at the discretion of Indian Railways depending on demand.

 Service

 The 14542 Amritsar–Chandigarh Superfast Express covers the distance of 248 kilometres in 3 hours 55 mins (63.32 km/h) and in 4 hours 00 mins as 14541 Chandigarh–Amritsar Superfast Express (62.00 km/h).

 As the average speed of the train is above 55 km/h, as per Indian Railways rules, its fare includes a Superfast surcharge.